emilydolson/python-dataviz/_episodes/01-intro-to-pandas.md

 ---
-title: "Loading data"
+title: "Intro to Pandas"
 teaching: 10
 exercises: 2
 questions:
-- "How to write a lesson using RMarkdown?"
+- "How can I neatly wrangle data in Python?"
 objectives:
-- "Explain how to use RMarkdown with the new lesson template."
+- "Explain how to use Pandas to import, plot, and manipulate data."
-- "Demonstrate how to include pieces of code, figures, and challenges."
 keypoints:
-- "It shouldn't be difficult"
+- "A DataFrame is like an array that gives you more control of your data"
 ---

 You've already seen numpy's `loadtxt` function, which is a great way to quickly import data.
 When you're going to be doing heavy-duty data-wrangling, though, you often want a tool with a little more power, even if it comes at the cost of additional complexity.
 By far the most popular such tool is Pandas.